 As we try and short cut engineering we open the door to Mr. Murphy to raise havoc.

-Yes the 3D CAD engineer may have to take a
+Yes the 3D CAD or millennial engineer may have to take a

 drafting class or two.
 I feel since they are going to replace the draftsman